cdeccio/digital-emblem/prototype/README.md

 ## Publishing DNS Records Manually

+### Infoblox

-To publish the records with the .jhuapl.org domain, you need to set up an Infoblox account with ITSD.
-Once on Infoblox click on Data Management -> DNS -> External -> jhuapl.org.
-Then on the right toolbar, click the drop-down menu next to Add -> Record and pick either TLSA or TXT Record.
+From the Infoblox web UI, click on Data Management -> DNS -> External -> jhuapl.org.
+Then on the right toolbar, click the drop-down menu next to Add -> Record and pick TLSA Record.

-### Approver CA TLSA Record
+#### Approver CA TLSA Record

 Assuming the current AD is `_443._tcp.2.icrc.jhuapl.org`: